OpenIrelandNetwork/OIN-Website/content/resources/_index.md

 ---
 title: "Resources"
 url: /resources/
-subtitle: "Welcome to the Open Ireland Network Resources Page."
+Title: "Welcome to the Open Ireland Network Resources Page."
 ---

 Open Ireland Network supports and contributes to a growing set of resources aimed at empowering individuals, organisations, and institutions across Ireland to engage with open source, InnerSource, and open practices.
 Below is a curated list of key publications and frameworks we’ve been involved in.